wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 "Zero Trust" needs to be all-encompassing in its vigilence.
 The current state of assets, network infrastructure, and communications are continuously collected for forensics in case of breach and for analysis to improves the "security posture" of each device, user, and enterprise as a whole.

 Because service accounts and authorization are tightly coupled with the application, it often makes sense to set up identities and policies as part of the application infrastructure deployment.
 Delegating this authority to the development team allows it to iterate quickly on application development (the DevSecOps model).

+The Cybersecurity Enhancement Act of 2014 (CEA), aka Public Law No. 113-274, provide a voluntary public-private partnership to improve cybersecurity.

 ## Security Engineer